aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 Of course, we're going to use the phrases suggested by the HTTP specification, as inventing new ones would be useless and confusing.
 </aside>

+Clients will use status codes to inform their users about the result of an operation and, possibly, to determine what behavior to adopt after the operation has completed.
+For this reason, learning to use the right status code at the right time is key to developing a functional RESTful API.
+It's not
+magic: a little practice is all you'll need.